 Here is an excerpt talking about why to read the post.
 A good catch all.

 “The problem is so vast and the urgency so great that advice which suggests you turn off the tap while brushing your teeth or switch off lights and standbys when they are not needed or go vegetarian for one day a week seems, well, ridiculous.
 Global warming is probably the greatest threat our species has ever faced.
 The sheer scale of the processes under way in the atmosphere and the oceans makes it hard not to view anything an individual does to reduce emissions as being too little too late.
 Not true.
 The astonishing fact is that each of us can have an immediate impact on the production of greenhouse gases, and if enough of us act together in these minor ways, the cumulative effect will be dramatic.
 That’s because so much of the way we live our lives is wasteful and, to put it bluntly, thoughtless.
 It takes nothing to switch off a lamp, unplug the phone charger, take a shorter shower, cook without pre-heating the oven, skip the pre-wash part of the dishwasher cycle, or, often, walk or bike instead of drive.
 And they all save money, which is one of the rather striking things about reducing your carbon footprint—the standard way of measuring the CO2 emissions each person is responsible for.”

-In addition, here is one cool idea.
+In addition, here is one cool idea from Vanity Fair Green.

 Ditch Plastic Bags